yuri1975-2/ParallelFileParsing/README.txt

 Thread-Java-like class incapsulating work with C++ thread;

-FileParsingThread-thread for file parsing.
+FileParsingThread class-thread for file parsing.
 Parse file by means of ifstream >> operator ('cause white characters are delimiters).
-Define interfaces:
+Declares interfaces:
       -IStorage-for synchronous saving of parsing result;
       -IObserver-for notification of current thread completion.
-Upon completion the new thred
+Upon completion class by means of IObserver implementation creates new thread processing a new file.

+StorageImplementation class-implementation of FileParsingThread::IStorage interface.

+ThreadsHolder class-maintains pool of currently active file parsing threads and synchronizes execution of main thread with them.
+Also implements FileParsingThread::IObserver.

+ParallelFileParsing-module contained entry point.